mattaldi/iris-neural-network-classifier-c/README.md

-# Neural Network for Iris Classification
+# Neural Network Classifier for Iris Dataset in C

 This project implements a simple neural network in C for the classification of the Iris dataset.
 The neural network consists of an input layer, a hidden layer, and an output layer.